rsdc2/isicily-element-ids/readme.md

 A consequence of limiting the Base 100 representation to 5 digits is that the maximum decimal number that can be represented is lower than the theoretical maximum decimal number from an ISicily token ID, i.e. ```ISic999999-9999 -> 9999999999```.

 The maximum Base 1000 number is ```ωωωωω```, which corresponds to ```9999999999 -> ISic099999-99999```.

+### Converting from Base 52 IDs

+Previously a particular implementation of Base 52 was used to render IDs (see (https://github.com/rsdc2/ISicID)).
+It is possible to

 ## Running and building